 Furthermore, we proceeded to the analysis of individual subjects in the study programs of accredited study programs.
 We were based on the total number of university-educated teachers according to the Ministry of Education, Youth and Sports and the high school portal.
-Selected subjects from these universities for analysis: Information literacy, Modern didactic technology, Development of didactic competences of teacher, Pedagogical and didactic technology, Information and communication technologies, Modern didactic technologies in education, Didactic technology, Information and communication technologies in vocational education, LMS systems in education, Computer in education, Internet in education, Information technologies in education, Education in information society, Digital technologies, Computer technologies, Technical support of education.
+Selected subjects from these universities for analysis: Information literacy, Modern didactic technology, Development of didactic competences of teacher, Pedagogical and didactic technology, Information and communication technologies, Modern didactic technologies in education, Didactic technology, Information and communication, Information technologies in education, Education in information society, Digital technologies, Computer technologies, Technical support of education.